owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 ### Next for State Transitions

-All right, time for a more concrete example, something we'll evolve throughout this blog post.
+All right, time for a more concrete example, something we'll evolve throughout this post.
 Let's say we have a formula `gdprConsentIsVisible`{.specstrom} which is true when the GDPR consent screen is visible.
 We specify that the screen should be visible in the current and next state like so: